Ryan5453/demucs/readme.md

 ## Changelog

-The [changelog](docs/changelog.md) contains information about the changes between versions of demucs-inference, including a migration guide from upstream demucs.
+The [changelog](docs/changelog.md) contains information about the changes between versions of demucs-inference, including a migration guide from upstream Demucs.